 I get a little sad when I see mainland tourists lined up outside the Cheesecake Factory in Waikiki waiting over an hour for a table when they can eat there at home.
 If this is your first time to Hawaii, even if you’re not the most adventurous, here’s a short list of Hawaii-centric foods to try that’s better than what you get at home.

 The first cuisine type I would suggest trying is traditional Hawaiian food, and a good place to try this would be at the James Beard Award-winning restaurant Helena’s Hawaiian Food in Kalihi.
 Your typical Hawaiian food order will have some lau lau (pork wrapped in luau leaves), some lomi salmon (raw salted salmon and diced tomato), either rice or poi (pounded taro) for a starch, and some haupia (coconut milk gelatin) as a dessert.
 The more adventurous can mix in some opihi (sea snails) or squid luau (cooked-down squid, luau leaves, and coconut milk) and the less adventurous should go with a main dish of kalua pig (slow cooked pig).
 The must-get at Helena’s, however, is their pipikaula (broiled dried salted beef), and make sure to go with the large order because you’ll probably just order more later if you go with the small.
-Other Hawaiian food places to consider: Highway Inn near Kakaako (Waipahu), Haili’s in Kapahulu, and Yama’s in Moiliili.
+Other Hawaiian food places to consider: Highway Inn near Kakaako (and in Waipahu), Haili’s in Kapahulu, and Yama’s in Moiliili.

 The next cuisine type I would recommend is Hawaii’s version of contemporary/modern/new American dining.
 The major difference between this and your typical New American restaurant is the use of locally sourced products and a lot more Asian and Polynesian influence in the dishes being prepared.
 Another distinct feature of Hawaii New American restaurants is that they all know how to prepare fish properly.
 I’ve unfortunately had fish butchered at well-respected restaurants on both coasts, with even the moistest of fishes somehow cooked through until it’s dry, or drowned in a sauce where you end up losing all of the characteristics of the fish you’re eating.
 For Hawaii New American, the non-adventurous will have no problem finding something in their wheelhouse, and for the more adventurous, try the most interesting sounding special or get some fish, even if you think you don’t like fish.
 It may just be that you were never served a properly prepared fish dish in your lifetime.
 There are lots of good choices for this cuisine type in Honolulu, Alan Wong’s in Moiliili, XO Restaurant and 12th Avenue Grill in Kaimuki, Fete and Senia in Chinatown, Moku Kitchen in Kakaako, the Nook in Puck’s Alley, or Mahina & Suns in Waikiki just to name a few.
 You’ll probably need a reservation for these places, and luckily they’re all on OpenTable or Resy.